Is solar a no brainer? 🤔

 An investment should be measured by two main things.

 Further to point above, my friend with the bitcoin might do well in the long term, but that's only if he doesn't sell next time it drops 50%.
-And further to that, is it really considered winning if a $10,000 investment doubles, at the cost of sleep?
+And further to that, is it really considered winning if a $20,000 investment doubles, at the cost of sleep and time with the little ones?

 We're all stock investors by means of our Kiwisaver, and the NZ government super fund.
 History shows that stocks provide returns in the vicinity of 6 - 8% over the long term.
 Included in that 6-8% is dividends, which typically make up less than .2% of the 6-8%, and capital gains, which reflect rising equity prices.